he1nh/openshift-prometheus/README.md

 ### haproxy-exporter

-To convert the *csv* format into a format that Prometheus understands and can retrieve.
+To convert the *csv* output into a format that prometheus understands and can retrieve.
 We will make use of the *haproxy-exporter* which is part of the Prometheus project.
 For accessing the metrics the *exporter* will need to know the username and password with which to retrieve the *csv* file.
 We will store these credentials in a secret.